-Floodplain habitat appears important for supporting silver minnow recruitment (Fluder et al. 2007; Gonzales et al. 2014; Hatch and Gonzales 2008; Porter and Massong 2004a, b; SWCA 2008).
+Floodplain habitat appears important for supporting silver minnow recruitment (Fluder et al. 2007; Gonzales and Hatch 2009; Porter and Massong 2004a, b; SWCA 2006).
 Silvery minnows are capable of moving through narrower incised channels with faster water velocities by remaining in the boundary layer adjacent to the bank to avoid the main current (Porter and Massong 2004b).
 A Primary Constituent Element for minnow critical habitat is that the hydrologic regime is capable of forming and maintaining a diversity of aquatic habitats, including backwaters, shallow side channels, pools, eddies, and runs to support all silvery minnow life-history stages.
 Without initiation of the proposed project, floodplain connectivity measures that would benefit the Rio Grande silvery minnow would not be implemented and efforts to increase desirable habitat would not occur under this project.
 Other agency initiatives might propose projects to benefit the Rio Grande silvery minnow in the area, although none are known at this time.